alice-xiyan/HTAM/1013｜ Midterm-challenge.md

 # 'Energy regulator' —— the Outer Box of A Future Product based on Arduino
 The content will bes divided into 4 chapters:
 -  01 How it looks like?
--  02 Why I made this?
+-  02 Why I made this product?
 -  03 How it works?
 -  04 What did I do?